Milena Jesenská Fellowship for Journalists

 Fellowship Programs

-Call for Applications 2025–2026
+Call for Applications for the 2026–2027 Academic Year

-Milena Jesenská Fellowships are intended as an award for excellence and are directed towards cultural journalists, with the term cultural being interpreted in a broad sense to encompass a wide variety of intellectual and artistic fields.
+Milena Jesenská Fellowships are intended as an award for excellence and are directed at cultural journalists, with the term cultural being interpreted in a broad sense to encompass a wide variety of intellectual and artistic fields.
 However, applicants' work may also be related to one of the IWM's main research fields.

 Conditions